jmmon/arduino_tinyhouse_lighting/README.md

 TODO:
+    Make section a class instead of struct!
+        -- Cancel this, seems to lag a bunch.
+Maybe needs optimizing if moving to class?

-    Make section a class instead of struct! make button a class instead of struct
+    make button a class instead of struct
+        -- this would still be nice, class with two methods for registerPress and registerRelease

+color struct?
+    array of 4 colors for each section: RGBW:0123
+    Each color has:
+        level - current brightness level        -- these are currently floats, would be cool to use ints instead lastLevel
+        nextLevel - for colorshifting modes
+        isOn - bool (is this even necessary? just check against level?)